otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 ### Plan

-Throughout the day, we will work through two main exercises:
+Throughout the day, we will work through the following plan:

 •   Mini-Lecture 1: What is RAD?